Is it safe to hug? Let’s talk about it.

 Exciting new products to come in the spring…

-As I write this, spring has sprung and the world is opening up!
+As I write this, summer is in full swing, and where I live, the world has opened up at a rapid pace, and yes, we're hugging again!
 The Hug Me Designs Idea Factory is churning out fresh new products that will combine our love of watersports, yoga, and making happy art… Stay tuned!

 Thank you for checking out our tees!